Wellness in Ramadan

 Stairs: As we aren’t able to get out and about as much, it’s very difficult to get our daily steps in.
-Ramadan can be a challenging time on the body, so there’s no need for any overly fancy workout.
+Ramadan can be a challenging time for the body, so there’s no need for any overly fancy workout.
 If you live in an apartment, there should be a stairwell at your disposal.
-You can adapt the intensity; try two steps at a time, try running, walking, change it up!
+You can adapt the intensity; try two steps at a time, try running, walking, and change it up!

 Yoga or Mobility: As day-to-day life has slowed down a bit, we are spending a lot more time sedentary, be it sitting, sleeping or lying on the sofa.
 This can cause our muscles and joints to become tight and sore.
-A gentle yoga session, which can be found easily online, or mobility based stretching routine, can help to alleviate these aches, while also allowing you to connect with your mind and de-stress.
+A gentle yoga session, which can be found easily online, or a mobility based stretching routine, can help to alleviate these aches, while also allowing you to connect with your mind and de-stress.

 A Backpack Workout: It’s simple!
-Grab a backpack, fill it with any sort of heavy items you have around the house such as tinned food or water bottles.
-It will add an extra bit of resistance into your normal body weight exercises such as squats, lunges and press-ups.
+Grab a backpack, and fill it with any sort of heavy items you have around the house such as tinned food or water bottles.
+It will add an extra bit of resistance to your normal body weight exercises such as squats, lunges and press-ups.
 If you’re feeling motivated, you could even pair the weighted backpack, with the stairs!
 You’ll work up a sweat quickly, without having to overdo it.

 A life quote you live by…